 Next we tried some crumbly, buttery handmade cookies from a bakery with a kitchen that looks like something out of Mad Men.
 I don’t like babies at all and I’m not Italian, but this kitchen makes me want to be someone’s Italian nonna so I can move in here and bake all the things.

 Then we got to eat the cookies!
-My favorites are the “brutta ma buoni” crispy hazelnut cookies in the middle.
-Camillo explained that this means “ugly but good”.
+The best are the “brutta ma buoni” crispy hazelnut cookies in the middle.
+Camillo explained that this phrase means “ugly but good”.
 Both of those adjectives are accurate!

 4) Antica Caciara

 At Antica Caciara we picked up some all-important porchetta samples.
 The porchetta was just as good as the stuff at Angrypig, which is saying something.
 The owner of the deli was an older Italian gentleman who looked exactly like the image that pops into your head when I say “older Italian gentleman who runs a deli”.

 There was a vegetarian on our tour who couldn’t eat the porchetta, but he seemed pretty content with his cheese.
 I am always so surprised when vegetarians are pleased with the veg options because if I were vegetarian, I would never be happy about anything.